-Residents who may be effected or have concerns/issues on any live planning applications can contact their local Town Councillor, or email firstname.lastname@example.org with comments you wish the committee to consider.
-You can of course continue to submit your comments directly to Wiltshire Council.
-Check their website whether you can submit comments on-line or by emailing email@example.com
+Residents can of course continue to submit comments directly to Wiltshire Council.
+Check their website whether you can submit comments on-line or by emailing firstname.lastname@example.org

 Royal Wootton Bassett is a very special place to live.
 It is also growing, the Town Council Planning Committee’s role is to keep a check on planning applications and to forward their recommendations or objections to Wiltshire Council.
 It is Wiltshire Council who make the final decision.